"Creativity requires input...You're gathering material with which to build."

 —Gene Luen Yan

-I was sorry when I turned the trail's corner.
-Startled, eleven ducklings scattered throughout the reeds on a steep bank.
-Their mother had a harassed look as she tried to gather them together again.
-She searched through the reeds until all of them were accounted for and heading out into the water.
+I was sorry when I turned the trail's corner and startled this family.
+Eleven ducklings scattered throughout the reeds on a steep bank.
+With quick motions, their mother tried to gather them together again.
+She searched through the reeds until all the ducklings were accounted for and heading out into the water.

 I'm reminded of this when I get busy and fail to gather up my writing ideas when I first think of them.
 I'm going "retro" now.
 I keep a real notebook and a pencil on my bedside table and in my purse for ideas.
-Using a smooth, old-fashioned yellow pencil on an expanse of white paper helps me retain and expand on the words I want to use in my books.
+Using a smooth, old-fashioned yellow pencil on the expanse of white paper helps me connect with the words better, and expand on the ideas I want to use in my books.